Booking Information

 Venues and times

 Our concerts will take place in St Mary’s Church and across seven venues along or near Huddersfield Road in the centre of Mirfield.
-The concert times are listed below.
+The soloists and concert times are listed hereunder per venue.

 In the opening concert, three finalists from the Channel 4 series The Piano will perform: Anisa Ford, Zak Emir, and Mia Odeleye.
 They will play on the church’s grand piano, and the acoustic of the church will guarantee a truly fabulous musical experience.